 - Finish up by deleting the old instance

-Utilising RabbitMQ queue federation can efficiently assist with migrating to another instance without stopping all producers and consumers as it transfers messages with ease.
+Utilising RabbitMQ queue federation can efficiently assist with migrating to another instance without stopping all producers and consumers, as it transfers messages with ease.
 Please refer to our documentation on this here.
 If downtime takes too long, please email CloudAMQP support.

 Tips to ensure upgrades go smoothly: